leewinder/ng2-dynamic-dialog/README.md

 <br>

 ## Change Log

+### 2.0.0
+* Dialogs are now styled using CSS classes rather then TypeScript defined properties

 ### 1.1.1
 * Bug fix: Made sure the lock state was correctly set when an instant lock was triggered